walterhiggins/WMPJS/README.md

 ### Abandoning Plots
 The next step is to provide a way for players to *abandon* their plots so they can claim new ones.
 We'll do this by providing yet another new command */jsp abandon* which will cause the player who issues the command to give up any claim they have on a plot so they are free to claim a new one.
 Open the *plugins/scriptcraft/plugins/protection/claim.js* file from earlier and *append* the following code:

-<caption>Listing 18.13: The /jsp abandon Command</caption>
+<caption>Listing 17.13: The /jsp abandon Command</caption>

     function abandon( params, player ) {
       var existingClaim = plots.getClaim( player );
       if (existingClaim){
         existingClaim.claimedBy = null;
+        player.sendMessage(
-        player.sendMessage('You have given up your claim on plot ' + existingClaim.number);
+          'You have given up your claim on plot ' + existingClaim.number
+        );
       } else {
+        player.sendMessage(
-        player.sendMessage('You do not have any plots to abandon!');
+          'You do not have any plots to abandon!'
+        );
       }
     }
     command(abandon);